 I would encourage you to do something similar.

-Social media platforms, as they are currently programmed by the corporations that own them, is bad.
-It needs to not be an important thing.
+Social media platforms, as they are currently programmed by the corporations that own them, are bad.
+They need to not be an important thing.

 There are plenty of other ways of communicating without feeding the outrage machine.
 Set up a blog and link to other people.
 Start a newsletter and promote other newsletters you like.
 Keep it small but networked, and maybe we can change the world on our own terms.